euijae/nyu_diet_vision/docs/report/week11.report.md

 ## Conclusion

-Should we conclude that Meta's SAM is not good enough to use for DietVision?
+Should we conclude that Meta's SAM is not good enough for DietVision?
 I don't think so.
 A number of factors are taken into consideration for a mask generator.
 It should consider a color diffusion and a shade of an object.
 In my opinion, to improve the accuracy of the segment group selection, we should consider developing a solid classification model.
 That way, we can do reduce and combine a similar kind of masks.
 Here's a logic.

 ```text
 - Segments an input image.
 This produces a list of masks.